-The ABA Journal, a magazine that covers the ABA, explains how its process works, noting that most presidents submit their possible nominees to the ABA for its assessment before making a public nomination.
+The ABA Journal, a magazine that covers the ABA, explains how the process works, noting that most presidents submit their possible nominees to the ABA for its assessment before making a public nomination.

 Not “all presidential administrations welcome the ABA committee’s ratings,” the ABA Journal’s Lee Rawles writes.
 “Since the Eisenhower administration, the norm was for the committee to complete its evaluation before the official nomination.
 The exception to this was during President George W. Bush’s tenure, when he chose to announce his judicial nominees before the standing committee had evaluated them.
 And on March 17, the White House alerted the ABA that President Trump had also decided not to submit his judicial candidates for evaluation before nomination.”

 In other words, most presidents know how the ABA views their picks before those picks are publicly identified.
 They can then choose to move forward with the nominations or not.

 When the White House participates in the pre-nomination process, the president can choose not to officially nominate that candidate before a “not qualified” rating can go public.
 President Bill Clinton chose to advance four nominees who received such a rating, three of whom were confirmed by the Senate.
 Although no official nominee under President Barack Obama had a “not qualified” rating, the New York Times reported in 2011 that the ABA gave a “not qualified” rating to 14 of about 185 potential candidates the Obama administration asked the ABA to evaluate.

 President Barack Obama had a number of potential nominees who were rated as “not qualified” — who he then didn’t actually nominate.